 Supplemental Security Income (SSI): How to Apply, Qualify & Payment Information

 Some people can only qualify for Indiana disability benefits through the federal SSI program.
-SSI is designed to provide financial assistance to the poorest blind, disabled and senior Americans aged 65 and older.
+SSI is designed to provide financial assistance to the poorest Americans who need disability assistance.
 To qualify for the SSI program’s Indiana disability payments, you need very little income and almost no assets.
 Below, we’ll explain the eligibility requirements for SSI, payment amounts and more.

 1. Both SSI and SSDI Programs Use the Same Medical Screening Criteria

 If you’re younger than 65, then you must be blind or disabled to qualify for SSI.
 You’ll need to submit recent medical evidence to support your claim.
 But if you’re already at least 65 years old, your age alone helps you qualify.
 You don’t have to submit any medical records along with your SSI benefits application.